ubernostrum/django-registration/docs/install.rst

     git clone https://github.com/ubernostrum/django-registration.git

-From there, you can use normal git commands to check out the specific revision you want, and install it using ``pip install -e .`` (the ``-e`` flag specifies an "editable" install, allowing you to change code as you work on django-registration, and have your changes picked
+From there, you can use git commands to check out the specific revision you want, and install it using ``pip install -e .`` (the ``-e`` flag specifies an "editable" install, allowing you to change code as you work on django-registration, and have your changes picked